-The following substantial amendment represents the City of Lancaster's application for the allocation of Neighborhood Stabilization Program (NSP) funds.
-The amendment is a supplement to the FY 2008/2009 Annual Action Plan submitted to the U.S. Department of Housing and Urban Development (HUD) on May 14, 2008 and is necessary to accommodate new HUD funding under the NSP.
+The following substantial amendment to the approved and existing NSP substantial amendment represents the City of Lancaster's expanded area for the allocation of Neighborhood Stabilization Program (NSP) funds.
+The amendment is a supplement to the FY 2008/2009 Annual Action Plan submitted to the U.S. Department of Housing and Urban Development (HUD) on May 14, 2008, and an amendment to the first NSP Substantial Amendment submitted to the U.S. Department of Housing and Urban Development (HUD) on November 28, 2008, and is necessary to accommodate HUD funding under the NSP.

 The Housing and Economic Recovery Act of 2008 was adopted by the U.S. Congress, appropriating \$3.8 billion to address foreclosed and/or abandoned housing units in the nation's communities.
-The City of Lancaster, one of most impacted cities within California with the highest rate of foreclosures, will receive a NSP allocation of \$6,983,533 from HUD.
+The City of Lancaster, one of most impacted cities within California with the highest rate of foreclosures, received a NSP allocation of \$6,983,533 from HUD.
 These funds must benefit persons of low, moderate and middle-income in areas within the community with the greatest percentage of home foreclosures, homes financed by subprime mortgage related loans and areas likely to face a significant rise in the rate of home foreclosures.

-These funds may also be used in financing mechanisms in down payment assistance programs.
+These funds may also be used as financing mechanisms in homeownership programs.
 The grant also requires that 25% of these funds must be used to assist very low income households (households earning below 50% of the area median income).
 The balance of the NSP funds may be used to assist households earning up to 120% of area median income.
 The limit for a family of four in Lancaster is \$90,950.